maxvi11e/chattbd/FREEMIUM_SETUP.md

 # Freemium Model Implementation Guide

-This guide explains how to implement the freemium model that has been built for your Build a Bot application.
+This guide explains how to implement the freemium model that has been built for your Aeaea application.

 ## 🎯 What's Implemented